"What to do in Capri in a couple of hours?” is a question that often pops up for cruise guests who come to visit for a few hours.

 What to do in Capri after visiting the Certosa?
 If you’re a bit hot and weary by now, you can have some lemon granita from the street stand on the way to Carthusia, the smallest perfume laboratory in the world.

-Make sure you go in, test and take home some of their amazing natural products made from centuries old formulas from the Carthusian monastery.
+Make sure you go in, try and take home some of their amazing natural products made from centuries old formulas from the Carthusian monastery.
 Today, these perfumes are sold exclusively in select and very high-end perfume shops around the world.

 Carry on further down the promenade and you will reach the Augustus gardens.
 Although they never belonged to the Roman emperor Augustus, they are one of the most beautiful public gardens you might ever have seen.
 From here, you can not only inhale all the beautiful scents of the island’s flora but also take it all in with your eyes.
 And your camera, of course.

-As you walk all the way to the end of the gardens, you will be amazed with the views… on one side the famous Via Krupp that goes all the way down to the Marina Piccola.
+As you walk all the way to the end of the gardens, you will be amazed with the views… on one side the famous Via Krupp that goes all the way down to Marina Piccola.

 On the other side, the breathtaking Faraglioni, three rocks that have been witness to everyone who has set foot on Capri island for the past few millennia.
 This is a great spot for taking a photo of them.
 They can all be appreciated from the boat tours I have picked for you (they are great if you decided to spend the whole day in Capri only):